se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Where to Go from Here?

-With Angular you’re not getting the world’s easiest-to-use framework, but you are getting an incredibly robust, well-documented, reliable and effective framework used by millions of developers to create powerful applications.
-The Angular community is enormous, and help is readily available via Google searches, Stack Overflow, and all around the web.
+With Angular you’re not getting the world’s easiest-to-use framework, but you are getting a reliable framework used by many developers to create large scale applications.
+The Angular community is big, and help is readily available via Google searches, Stack Overflow, and all around the web.

 There are many online resources and tutorials online that can help you ease into the Angular world.